 Mr. Hledik specializes in regulatory and planning matters related to the emergence of distributed energy technologies.

-Mr. Hledik has consulted for more than 80 clients across 35 states and nine countries.
-He has supported clients in matters related to energy storage, load flexibility, distributed generation, electrification, retail tariff design, energy efficiency, and grid modernization.
+He has consulted for clients across 35 states and nine countries, supporting them in matters related to load flexibility, energy storage, distributed generation, electricity rate design, electrification, energy efficiency, and grid modernization.

-Mr. Hledik’s work has been cited in regulatory decisions establishing procurement targets for energy storage and demand response, authorizing billions of dollars in smart metering investments, and approving the introduction of innovative rate designs.
-He is a recognized voice in debates on how to price electricity for customers with distributed generation.
-He coauthored Saudi Arabia’s first Demand Side Management (DSM) plan, and the Federal Energy Regulatory Commission’s landmark study, A National Assessment of Demand Response Potential.
+Mr. Hledik’s work has been cited in regulatory decisions establishing procurement targets for energy storage and demand response, authorizing billions of dollars in grid modernization investments, and approving the introduction of innovative rate designs.
+He has authored widely cited studies on the economics of virtual power plants, Saudi Arabia’s first demand-side management (DSM) plan, the US Department of Energy’s A National Roadmap for Grid-Interactive Efficient Buildings, and the Federal Energy Regulatory Commission’s A National Assessment of Demand Response Potential and National Action Plan for Demand Response.

 Mr. Hledik received his MS in Management Science and Engineering from Stanford University, where he concentrated in Energy Economics and Policy.
 He received his BS in Applied Science from the University of Pennsylvania, with minors in Economics and Mathematics.
 Prior to joining Brattle, Mr. Hledik was a Research Assistant with Stanford University’s Energy Modeling Forum and a Research Analyst at Charles River Associates.